Tax and Compliance Services

 In general, payments made to international visitors are immediately subject to U.S. tax withholding.
 There are some exceptions to this general rule but international visitors should clearly understand that taxes may have to be deducted from honoraria, speaker fees and travel reimbursements.
 If an international visitor meets certain requirements, however, they may be able to benefit from tax treaty and other visa status benefits that reduce or exempt them from US taxation.

 Oklahoma State University uses GLACIER, a secure nonresident alien tax compliance system to determine our guests U.S. tax residency status.
 The visitor will need to complete their profile in GLACIER.
-The visitor will need to print and sign any tax forms that generate and submit them to Tax & Compliance Services along with copies of their immigration documents listed on their GLACIER Tax Summary Report.
+The visitor will need to print and sign any tax forms that generate and submit them to Tax and Compliance Services along with copies of their immigration documents listed on their GLACIER Tax Summary Report.

-• Payments to Conference Participants
+- Payments to Conference Participants

 Conference Attendees :